VisLab/EEG-Spindles/README.md

 * EEGLAB: https://sccn.ucsd.edu/eeglab/

 ### Releases:

+Version 1.0.6 Released 09/06/2017
+* Handled case when algorithm can not find an eligible index because of artifacts

 Version 1.0.5 Released 09/05/2017
 * Handled case when EEG with no channels given to spindlerAllChannels